awsdocs/aws-elemental-mediapackage-user-guide/doc_source/asset-view.md

 You can view all assets that are configured in AWS Elemental MediaPackage or the details of a specific asset, including the packaging configurations that are associated with it\.

-To view asset details, you can use the AWS Elemental MediaPackage console, the AWS CLI, or the MediaPackage API\.
+To view asset details, you can use the MediaPackage console, the AWS CLI, or the MediaPackage API\.
 For information about creating a packaging configuration with the AWS CLI or MediaPackage API, see [Assets id](https://docs.aws.amazon.com/mediapackage-vod/latest/apireference/assets-id.html) in the *AWS Elemental MediaPackage VOD API Reference*\.

 **To view assets \(console\)**